awslabs/aws-encryption-sdk-specification/changes/2020-07-15_specify-behavior-for-raw-aes-keyring-for-invalid-EC/change.md

 [//]: # "Copyright Amazon.com Inc. or its affiliates.
 All Rights Reserved."
 [//]: # "SPDX-License-Identifier: CC-BY-SA-4.0"

-# Specify behavior for RawAESKeyring for invalid input EC
+# Specify behavior for Raw AES Keyring for invalid input encryption context

 ## Affected Features